Jeremy Toljan: Club career

-On 5 October 2013, Toljan made his debut for 1899 Hoffenheim in a Bundesliga game against 1.
-FSV Mainz 05.
+On 5 October 2013, Toljan made his debut for TSG Hoffenheim in a Bundesliga game against Mainz 05.
 He played the full game, which ended in a 2–2 draw.

 In the summer of 2017 Toljan signed a five-year deal with Borussia Dortmund.

-In January 2019, Toljan signed a six-month loan deal with Celtic.
+In January 2019, Toljan signed a six-month loan deal with Scottish club Celtic.

-In July 2019, Sassuolo announced the signing of Toljan on two seasons-long loan deal.
+In July 2019, Italian club Sassuolo announced the signing of Toljan on two seasons-long loan deal.
 On 1 July 2021, Toljan moved to Sassuolo on a permanent transfer.

+Toljan moved to Spain, and joined newly-promoted La Liga club Levante on a free transfer on 8 July 2025, signing a two-year contract.

 International career

 Toljan has played for German national teams at various age levels.
-He is also eligible to play for both the United States and Croatia and has rejected approaches from both teams to continue playing for Germany.
+He is also eligible to play for both the United States and Croatia; Toljan has he rejected approaches from both teams to maintain eligibility for Germany.

 He was part of the squad for the 2016 Summer Olympics, where Germany won the silver medal.

 Personal life

 He was born in Stuttgart to an African American father and a Croatian mother.
 His father, who was an artist, died before he was born.